What Is a Firewall: Everything You Need to Know

 History of the firewall

-Firewalls have existed since the late 1980s and started as packet filters, networks set up to examine packets, or bytes, transferred between computers.
-Though packet filtering firewalls are still in use today, they have come a long way as technology has developed throughout the decades.
+Firewalls have existed since the late 1980s and began as packet filters, network devices configured to examine packets (or bytes) transferred between computers.
+Although packet-filtering firewalls are still in use today, they have evolved significantly over the decades.

 Types of firewalls